Web-browser, advanced e-mail, newsgroup and feed client, IRC chat, and HTML editing made simple—all your Internet needs in one application.

 Under the hood, SeaMonkey uses much of the same Mozilla Firefox source code which powers such products as Thunderbird.
 Legal backing is provided by the SeaMonkey Association (SeaMonkey e.V.).

-The SeaMonkey project is proud to present SeaMonkey 2.53.2: The new release of the all-in-one Internet suite is available for download now!
-2.53.2 is an incremental update from the 2.53.x branch and incorporates a number of changes and fixes from the underlying platform code.
+The SeaMonkey project is proud to present SeaMonkey 2.53.3: The new release of the all-in-one Internet suite is available for download now!
+2.53.3 is an incremental update from the 2.53.x branch and incorporates a number of changes, including to multimedia support and address books, and fixes from the underlying platform code.
 Before installing it make a full backup of your profile and thoroughly read and follow the Release Notes.

-We encourage testers to get involved in discussing and reporting problems as well as further improving the product.
+We encourage users to get involved in discussing and reporting problems as well as further improving the product.

-2.53.2 will be an incremental update on the 2.53.x branch and incorporates a number of changes and fixes from the underlying platform code.
+2.53.3 will be an incremental update on the 2.53.x branch and incorporates a number of enhancements, changes and fixes to the application as well as those from the underlying platform code.
 Before installing it make a full backup of your profile and thoroughly read and follow the Release Notes.
 We encourage testers to get involved in discussing and reporting problems as well as further improving the product.

 October 27, 2019